 Indemnification of Indemnified Persons.
 To the fullest extent permitted by applicable law, in the event that the Member(s), or any of their direct or indirect partners, members, trustees, directors, officers, shareholders, employees, incorporators, agents, Affiliates or controlling persons (collectively, the “Indemnified Persons”; each, including the Member(s), an “Indemnified Person”), becomes involved, in any capacity, in any threatened, pending or completed action, proceeding or investigation, in connection with any matter arising out of or relating to the Company’s business or affairs, the Company will periodically reimburse such Indemnified Person for its legal and other expenses (including the cost of any investigation and preparation) incurred in connection therewith, provided that such Indemnified Person shall promptly repay to the Company the amount of any such reimbursed expenses paid to such Indemnified Person if it shall ultimately be determined that such Indemnified Person is not entitled to be indemnified by the Company in connection with such action, proceeding or investigation as provided in the exception contained in the next succeeding sentence.
-To the fullest extent permitted under the law of the State of ____________ as the same exists or may hereafter be amended (but, in the case of any such amendment, only to the extent that such amendment permits the Company to provide broader indemnification rights than said law permitted the Company to provide prior to such amendment), the Company also will indemnify and hold harmless each Indemnified Person against any losses, claims, damages, liabilities, obligations, penalties, actions, judgments, suits, proceedings, costs, expenses and disbursements of any kind or nature whatsoever (collectively, “Costs”), to which such Indemnified Person may become subject in connection with any matter arising out of or in connection with the Company’s business or affairs, except to the extent that any such Costs result solely from the willful misfeasance or bad faith of such Indemnified Person.
+To the fullest extent permitted under the law of the State of formation as the same exists or may hereafter be amended (but, in the case of any such amendment, only to the extent that such amendment permits the Company to provide broader indemnification rights than said law permitted the Company to provide prior to such amendment), the Company also will indemnify and hold harmless each Indemnified Person against any losses, claims, damages, liabilities, obligations, penalties, actions, judgments, suits, proceedings, costs, expenses and disbursements of any kind or nature whatsoever (collectively, “Costs”), to which such Indemnified Person may become subject in connection with any matter arising out of or in connection with the Company’s business or affairs, except to the extent that any such Costs result solely from the willful misfeasance or bad faith of such Indemnified Person.
 If for any reason (other than the willful misfeasance or bad faith of such Indemnified Person) the foregoing indemnification is unavailable to such Indemnified Person, or insufficient to hold it harmless, then the Company shall contribute to the amount paid or payable by such Indemnified Person as a result of such Costs in such proportion as is appropriate to reflect not only the relative benefits received by the Company on the one hand and such Indemnified Person on the other hand but also the relative fault of the Company and such Indemnified Person, as well as any relevant equitable considerations.
 The reimbursement, indemnity and contribution obligations of the Company under this Section 18 shall be in addition to any liability which the Company may otherwise have to any Indemnified Person and shall be binding upon and inure to the benefit of any successors, assigns, heirs and personal representatives of the Company and any Indemnified Person.
 The reimbursement, indemnity and contribution obligations of the Company under this Section 18 shall be limited to the Company’s assets, and no member sall have any personal liability on account thereof.
 Any amendment or repeal of this Section 18 shall not adversely affect any right or protection existing hereunder immediately prior to such amendment or repeal.
 The foregoing provisions shall survive any termination of this Agreement.